 Tourism and Sports

 While tourism continues to grow, the problems faced by injured tourists and the lawyers seeking redress for them do not diminish.
-The Tourism EEG aims to help exchange information and knowhow to assist lawyers acting in sports, tourism and travel claims.
+The Tourism SIG aims to help exchange information and knowhow to assist lawyers acting in sports, tourism and travel claims.

-The Sports and Tourism EEG holds a bi-annual conference and its members regularly exchange information about International Travel claims and current updates in EU cross-border litigation with likeminded Lawyers.
+The Sports and Tourism SIG holds a bi-annual conference and its members regularly exchange information about International Travel claims and current updates in EU cross-border litigation with likeminded Lawyers.
 This is an excellent group for networking with fellow travel lawyers and for cooperating on cross-border cases.